5 Comments

 Andrew - I similarly have a law degree but I'm not a lawyer.
 I agree with you entirely regarding the Mabo decision.

 However, as you will be aware the common law is entirely created by judges in superior courts.
-Lower courts treating it as precedent.
+Lower courts treat it as precedent.
 Given not all our law is statute based, it is inevitable that there will be some inclination to apply the same more broadly.
 I don't think modern judges are any worse than their predecessors, but they are certainly no better.